shanedroid32/droid-engine/README.md

 * [nodemon](https://nodemon.io) - Monitor for any changes in your node.js application and automatically restart the server.
 * [Particles.js](http://vincentgarreau.com/particles.js/) - A lightweight JavaScript library for creating particles.
 * [Mousetrap](https://craig.is/killing/mice) - Simple library for handling keyboard shortcuts in Javascript.
 You never know...
-* [Howler.js](https://howlerjs.com/) - howler.js makes working with audio in JavaScript easy and reliable across all platforms.
 * [markdown-js](https://github.com/evilstreak/markdown-js) - A Markdown parser for javascript.
 * [Lettering.js](http://letteringjs.com/) - A lightweight, easy to use Javascript injector for radical Web Typography.
 * [Messenger](http://github.hubspot.com/messenger/) - Growl-style alerts and messages for your app.